hibernator11/eccch-use-cases/README.md

 <img src="imgs/workflow.png" width="100%">

-For the integration with the ECCCH, and its knowledge base, we have used several ontologies such as Cidoc-CRM, Schema.org and Data Catalog Vocabulary (DCAT).
+For the integration with the ECCCH, and its knowledge base, we have used several ontologies such as [CIDOC-CRM](https://cidoc-crm.org/), [Schema.org](https://schema.org/) and [Data Catalog Vocabulary (DCAT)](https://www.w3.org/TR/vocab-dcat-3/).
+Note that in this approach, and given that the ECCCH data model is still under development, we describe as main classes software (Jupyter Notebooks) and data.

 <img src="imgs/eccch-integration-steps.png" width="100%">